JeeErn/Decentralised_Prediction_Market/README.md

 <br />

 # Acknowledgements
 This project was developed as a course project for Nanyang Technological University's CX4153 Intro to Blockchain course.
-All code in this project belongs entirely to the 3 original contributors of the project, and may not be redeployed on any blockchain network, in part or in whole, without explicit consent from all 3 members.
+All code in this project belong entirely to the 3 original contributors of the project, and may not be redeployed on any blockchain network, in part or in whole, without explicit consent from all 3 members.
 You may, however, deploy the project on local Ganache and Ethereum testnet for the purpose of testing and reference.